-Volunteering abroad used to be a long term commitment for a highly qualified few.
-Today, opportunities have opened up for people of all skill levels, in virtually every country in the world.
+Volunteering abroad used to be a long term commitment for a highly qualified few but that has since changed.

 VOLUNTEERING IN EUROPE GUIDE